Last updated on April 17th, 2023 at 03:27 pm

 Conclusion

 For a price that is below $100, the VOKUL S2 Tricks Pro Stunt Scooter may indeed insinuate the idea of it being cheap.
 But while part of its design is still left to be desired, particularly by the nitpickers, the consistency of its blueprint relatively offsets its minor flaws.
-As far as functionality and durability goes, you can never truly go wrong for opting for this scooter, especially with the intent of nurturing a particular talent with regards to its usage.
+As far as functionality and durability go, you can never truly go wrong in opting for this scooter, especially with the intent of nurturing a particular talent about its usage.